adeydas/aniotaofthought.com/content/pages/projects.md

 draft: false
 layout: "page"
 ---
 A (*partial*) list of stuff I have either done in the public domain or can share with the same.
+I also have a [LinkedIn page](https://www.linkedin.com/in/adeydas/).

 ## Personal projects
 **Polygon Creator**